ankane/strong_migrations/README.md

   connect_timeout: 5
   variables:
     statement_timeout: 15s
+    lock_timeout: 10s
 ```

-Note: If you use PgBouncer in transaction mode, you must set the statement timeout on the database user as shown above.
+Note: If you use PgBouncer in transaction mode, you must set the statement and lock timeouts on the database user as shown above.

 For MySQL: